-Relapsing-remitting multiple sclerosis (RRMS) is characterized by clearly defined attacks of worsening neurologic function.
-These attacks — often called relapses, flare-ups or exacerbations
+RRMS – the most common disease course – is characterized by clearly defined attacks of new or increasing neurologic symptoms.
+These attacks – also called relapses or exacerbations

 Relapsing-remitting MS is defined by inflammatory attacks on myelin (the layers of insulating membranes surrounding nerve fibers in the central nervous system (CNS)), as well as the nerve fibers themselves.
 During these inflammatory attacks, activated immune cells cause small, localized areas of damage which produce the symptoms of MS